 This unique fire station is still in use today.
 One of the few brick buildings in Singapore, from 1909.
 A professional firefighter from the UK came over in 1904 to modernise Singapore’s fire brigade, and he was instrumental in the building of the current fire station.
 In World War II the army painted the fire station completely green to avoid the Japanese bombs.
 The tower, a lookout tower for checking on smoke, was the tallest tower in Singapore until the 1930s.

-The Civil Defence Heritage Gallery is inside this building, or cross over the road for better views of the stripy outside.
+Head to the Civil Defence Heritage Gallery inside this building, or cross over the road for better views of the stripy outside.

 Civil Defence Heritage Gallery

 This small gallery (Website, Tripadvisor Reviews*) is inside the Central Fire Station.
 It showcases the firefighting history of Singapore, including photos of significant fires and an old fire engine.
 You can also climb up the lookout tower.

 Directions: Continue along Hill Street until the river.

 On the corner you’ll see the Old Hill Street Police Station, a wonderful building with colourful shutters.
 Built for the police in 1934, it was then regarded as a skyscraper.
 It seems laughable today, but at the time it really was one of the tallest buildings in Singapore.
 Today there are a few small art galleries on the ground floor that you can pop into.

 Directions: Head left along the river and cross underneath Elgin Bridge.

 The Earl of Elgin, a colonial administrator, gave his name to Elgin Bridge, an iron bridge from 1929.
 It was the first permanent bridge across the Singapore River.
 Just further on from the bridge there are nice views across the river to Boat Quay on the other side.